Snake (R. Kelly song)

 "Snake" is a song by the American recording artist R. Kelly, featuring Big Tigger, from his fifth studio album, Chocolate Factory.
 The remix features Cam'ron.
 It was released on February 25, 2003, by Jive Records as the second single from the album.
 The R&B song with Latin music inspiration was written and produced by R. Kelly, and co-written by Darian Morgan, as a tribute to Stevie Wonder's musical experimentation.
 The song also inspired the dancehall reggae riddim called Baghdad.

-"Snake" achieved moderate success, reaching number sixteen at the United States' Hot 100, and the tenth position on the United Kingdom.
+"Snake" achieved moderate success, reaching number sixteen at the US Billboard Hot 100.
 A special double-A-side edition with "Thoia Thoing" was also released.
 The maxi-single charted at number ten in the Netherlands, number thirty in France, number sixteen in Australia and at number eighteen in Switzerland.
 A remix with actor and musician Cam'ron was also released.

 Background and composition

 "Snake" was written and produced by R. Kelly, and co-written by Darian Morgan.
 It is an R&B song with Latin music inspiration, and elements of urban pop and new jack swing.
 "Snake" is four minutes and fifty-one seconds long.
 It is composed in the key of A♭ major and is set in time signature of common time with a tempo of 92 beats per minute.
 R. Kelly vocal range spans from C♯4 to F♯5.
 Andrew McGregor of the BBC revealed that "Snake" was written in "tribute to Stevie [Wonder]'s musical experimentation".
 Robert Christgau describes the song as an "Orientalist sex fantasy".